cooper/ferret/doc/Keywords.md

 Allows you to chain [`if`](#if) conditional statements.

-`else if`, although always spelled as two separate words, is a combination keyword.

 The `if`/`else if` chain will continue until one of the conditions has a boolean true value.
 In that case, none of the remaining `else if` or `else` statements will be executed.